-- Planning, booking, purchasing, hiring and putting into place all of the resources and infrastructure required for the exercise - Conduct a 'reconnaissance' of all locations, routes etc. - Coordinate the logistics input from all of the agencies or groups involved - Coordinate or put into place a health, safety and welfare support system for those involved including: - Feeding (including dietary needs) - Water - Accommodation - Provision of first aid, and - Consideration of diversity issues. - Coordinate any transport and drivers required to support the exercise - Identify any VIPs that may visit and their programme in advance
+- Planning, booking, purchasing, hiring and putting into place all of the resources and infrastructure required for the exercise - Conduct a 'reconnaissance' of all locations, routes etc. - Coordinate the logistics input from all of the agencies or groups involved - Coordinate or put into place a health, safety and welfare support system for those involved including: - Feeding (including dietary needs) - o Water - o Accommodation - o Provision of first aid, and - Consideration of diversity issues. - Coordinate any transport and drivers required to support the exercise - Identify any VIPs that may visit and their programme in advance